8 Bone Broth Benefits + How To Use It To Improve Your Health

 1. Better gut health

-There has been some evidence that the collagen in bone broth may help promote proper gut acidity and support the stomach lining.
+There is evidence that the collagen in bone broth may help support the stomach lining.
 This may improve bowel movements, alleviate digestive discomfort like bloating, gas, and acid reflux, and improve symptoms in people with irritable bowel syndrome or inflammatory bowel diseases, like Crohn’s disease and ulcerative colitis.
 That's because, research shows people with inflammatory bowel diseases tend to have lower levels of collagen than people without digestive system trouble.

 Collagen is the most abundant protein in your body.
 It’s found in your skin, bones, tendons, ligaments, and even blood vessels.
 Although there hasn’t been any research on the direct connection between bone broth and heart health, one study found that supplementing with collagen, the primary protein in bone broth, helped improved the elasticity of blood vessels and increased HDL, or “good” cholesterol—two things that can reduce your risk of atherosclerosis, a hardening of the blood vessels that can lead to heart disease, heart attack, and/or stroke.